AlexJReid/blog/content/posts/cloud-dataflow/index.md

  The great thing about Apache Beam is that you can use same code, largely, when working with an _unbounded_ source such as a Kafka topic or message queue.
 Several years ago, the Lambda architecture advocated the use of batch and streaming/speed layers, which, at the time meant two distinct implementations.
 This made it a costly proposition.
 Today, with the Beam approach, it is feasible to consider backfilling/correcting from a bounded source whilst consuming in realtime from an unbounded source.

 You write code in Java, Python or Go.
 Java seems to have the best support.
 If you know Scala, Spotify have released a library called [Scio](https://spotify.github.io/scio/index.html) as a higher level wrapper to Apache Beam.
-I've not tried this library as I've written very little Scala and I'd probably waste time learning Scala, but it looks like it makes for some very succinct code.
+I've not tried this library as I've written very little Scala, but it looks like it makes for some very succinct code.

 When you build your pipeline code, the graph is evaluated, validated and optimised.
 Any libraries you have used are uploaded to a Cloud Storage bucket, along with the serialized graph.
 You can then kick off your pipeline through the CLI or Console UI.
 In reality, a reliable scheduler should be used - Airflow has built-in operators for this very task.